Tornado outbreak of May 15–16, 2025: Forecast

 On the morning of May 15, the Storm Prediction Center (SPC) forecast an enhanced (3/5) risk of severe weather over Minnesota, Wisconsin, Illinois, Michigan, Indiana, and Ohio.
 A negatively tilted mid-level atmospheric trough was expected to move northeast across the Upper Midwest, which would cause jet streaks to move eastward over the Ozarks and northeastward over the upper Missouri River valley.
-Large ascent produced by the system was expected to produce a large warm sector through much of the Great Lakes and Ohio Valley regions.
+Large ascent produced by the system was expected to produce a large warm sector throughout much of the Great Lakes and Ohio Valley regions.
 A surface cyclone was expected to develop over the Dakotas, anchoring a potent warm front that would move north into Wisconsin and a cold front that would move east over the middle and upper Mississippi Valley.
 Ahead of the cold front would be an area of moderate instability and moist air with dewpoints near 70 F, with strong initial wind shear expected to support the development of supercells.
 Further east, around Milwaukee in southeastern Wisconsin and Chicago in northeastern Illinois, RAP model soundings anticipated moderate MLCAPE values of 2000 J/kg, shear in the lowest 6 km of the atmosphere of 35–40 knot, and mid-level lapse rates of 7.5 °C/km, in addition to strong storm-relative helicity values of 250–300 m^{2}/s^{2}, which would support severe hazards if mature supercells spread over the area.